 About Ray of Light

 Founded in 2001 by Shane Ray, Ray of Light Theatre has quickly developed a reputation for fresh interpretations of the classics and bold new musicals that push boundaries.
-Show highlights include Heathers: The Musical, LIZZIE, CARRIE the Musical (West Coast premiere, 2013), Into the Woods (2013), Sweeney Todd (2012), Assassins (2011), Jerry Springer the Opera (West Coast premiere, 2010), The Rocky Horror Show (2015, 2008) and Bat Boy (2005, 2006).
+Show highlights include Silence!
+The Musical, The Wild Party, Heathers: The Musical (West Coast premiere), LIZZIE, CARRIE the Musical (West Coast premiere), Into the Woods, Sweeney Todd, Assassins, Jerry Springer the Opera (West Coast premiere), The Rocky Horror Show and Bat Boy.
 In addition to full productions, Ray of Light presents exciting new cabaret talent in its Cabaret Spotlight Series.

 Ray of Light’s mission is to entertain, educate and enrich our community.
 We provide diverse audiences with an opportunity to see live theatre by presenting affordable, high-quality productions that reflect the rich culture of the San Francisco Bay Area.